USDA Loans: How They Work, Benefits, & Eligibility

 The USDA may deny a home due to the following factors:

 If you do not qualify for a USDA mortgage, that does not mean you have to give up your dreams of homeownership.
-At Griffin Funding, we offer a diverse range of mortgage products that are designed to suit the needs of diverse borrowers, meaning that it’s likely one of our knowledgeable loan specialists will be able to help you find a home loan that suits your needs.
+At Griffin Funding, we offer a diverse range of mortgage products designed to suit a wide variety of borrowers, meaning that it’s likely one of our knowledgeable loan specialists will be able to help you find a home loan that suits your needs.

 Apply for a USDA Mortgage Today

-If you’re ready to move forward with applying for a USDA mortgage, submit an application online or call us at (855) 394-8288 to speak with a loan officer and get the process started.
+If you’re ready to move forward with applying for a USDA mortgage, get started online or call us at (855) 394-8288 to speak with a loan officer.
 We are dedicated to helping our customers secure their mortgage with a straightforward process and positive experience.

 If you want to start financially preparing for homeownership, we also offer resources to help.
 Download the Griffin Gold app to manage your finances, access smart calculators, compare mortgage options, and get personalized support from one of our mortgage professionals.